moogster11/CV/projectmantoolkit.md

 When your service moves from beta to the live phase, you’ll usually have met most of your user needs and have less work left to do.
 However, you must still plan to have a sustainable, multidisciplinary team that can:

-<div class="callout callout--info"><br>- finish building any additional features you’ve planned for your service
+<br>- finish building any additional features you’ve planned for your service
 <br>- manage and maintain your service
 <br>- iterate and improve your service frequently based on changes in your users’ needs or other circumstances (for example, changes to technology or other government policy or programmes)
 <br>- This means you’ll need to plan how and when you change the size of your team and the roles in it.
 To work out when and how to do this, you and your team should review your service’s roadmap, release plans and product backlog.